 "Qualifying" Dependents & Receiving Dependent Exemptions

 The IRS defines a dependent as a qualifying child or relative of the taxpayer.
 They entitle the taxpayer to claim a dependent exemption on their return.
-For every exemption on the filer's 2017 return, income that is subject to tax is decreased by $4,050.
-A spouse cannot be qualified as a dependent and both children and relatives have specific criteria to qualify as a dependent.
+A spouse cannot be qualified as a dependent and both children and relatives have specific criteria to qualify as dependents.

-A qualifying child can be a son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister, or a descendant of any of them that is: under the age of 19 at the end of the year or under the age of 24 and was a student or at any age and permanently disabled.
-To qualify, they cannot provided more than half of their own financial support and must have lived with the taxpayer for more than half of the year (exceptions being at school, on vacation, on business, away for medical care, military service, or detention in a juvenile facility).
+A qualifying child can be a son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister, or a descendant of any of them that is: under the age of 19 as well as younger than you are at the end of the year or under the age of 24 (by the end of the year) and a full time student and younger than you or was permanently disabled at any age.
+To qualify, they cannot provide more than half of their own financial support and must have lived with the taxpayer for more than half of the year (exceptions being at school, on vacation, on business, away for medical care, military service, or detention in a juvenile facility).

 - They are either a: son, daughter, stepchild, foster child, or a descendant of any; brother, sister, or a son or daughter of either of them; father, mother, or an ancestor or sibling of either of them; stepbrother, stepsister, stepfather, stepmother, son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, or sister-in-law